About Me

 Bio:

-I am co-advised by Gareth McKinley and A. John Hart, both professors in Mechanical Engineering at MIT.
-During my PhD, I have been developing printing processes for carbon nanotube-based electronics using insights from fluid/solid interactions and complex fluid rheology.
-Towards these efforts, I have begun the field of Oreology - the study of the flow of sandwich cookie filling - and I have re-developed a family of measurement tools for rheometry, "vanes," using optimized parametric design.
+During my PhD, I was co-advised by Gareth McKinley and A. John Hart, both professors in Mechanical Engineering at MIT.
+During my PhD, I developed printing processes for carbon nanotube-based electronics using insights from fluid/solid interactions and complex fluid rheology.
+Towards these efforts, I established the field of Oreology - the study of the flow of sandwich cookie filling - and I re-developed a family of measurement tools for rheometry, "vanes," using optimized parametric design.
 I also interned at Volta Labs (a spin-out from the MIT Media Lab) as an R&D engineer working on digital microfluidics.
-I enjoy mentoring undergraduate researchers in my lab.
+I enjoyed mentoring a set of brilliant undergraduate researchers in my lab, and received MIT's Institute Award (1 award across all MIT) for Outstanding Undergrad Research Mentor in 2022.

-Around campus, I'm a certified bartender (eTIPS) and trained MIT mascot, and a founding member of MIT's Sidney-Pacific Walking Club.
-I am also involved in MIT's Communication Lab and previously with MIT Hyperloop.
-During early COVID times I created virtual poster sessions and competitions in Gather.town for MIT events.
+Around campus, I was a certified bartender (eTIPS) and trained MIT mascot, and a founding member of MIT's Sidney-Pacific Walking Club.
+I was also involved in MIT's Communication Lab and MIT Hyperloop.
+During early COVID times I created virtual poster sessions and competitions in Gather.town for MIT events, and received MIT's Institute Award (1 award across all MIT) for Outstanding Event in 2021 for our virtual Mechanical Engineering Research Exhibition.